georg-braun/Personal-Website/svelte-ui/src/routes/blog/building-a-couch.md

 category: "private-project"
 ---

-Motivated by building a raised we wanted to build a couch on our balcony.
+Motivated by building a raised bed we wanted to build a couch on our balcony.

 After making some sketches and drafts in Inventor we ordered the wood (douglas).